Search

 1. Identify Triggers and Patterns

-Recognizing patterns and red flags is key to providing appropriate support and creating a safe environment.
+Recognizing patterns and red flags, such as a child hitting themselves, is key to providing appropriate support and creating a safe environment.
 Pay close attention to the situations, events, or stimuli that precede self-hitting episodes in your child, including triggers that might prompt them to hit kids.
 Observe their behavior, body language, and emotional cues.
 This attentive observation helps identify specific triggers that may contribute to their self-harming behavior.
-Triggers can vary from sensory overload and frustration to communication difficulties or unmet needs
+Triggers can vary from sensory overload and frustration to communication difficulties or unmet needs.

 Changes in routine can be challenging for children and may trigger self-harm behaviors.
 If transitions are particularly difficult, create visual schedules or use timers to provide structure and predictability.
 Prepare your child in advance for any upcoming changes, explaining what to expect and providing reassurance.
 Gradually introduce and practice new routines to help them adjust and feel more secure during transitions.